Politics of France

-The politics of France take place with the framework of a semi-presidential system determined by the French Constitution of the French Fifth Republic.
+In France, politics take place within the framework of a semi-presidential system determined by the French Constitution of the French Fifth Republic.
 The nation declares itself to be an "indivisible, secular, democratic, and social Republic".
 The constitution provides for a separation of powers and proclaims France's "attachment to the Rights of Man and the principles of National Sovereignty as defined by the Declaration of 1789".

 The political system of France consists of an executive branch, a legislative branch, and a judicial branch.
-Executive power is exercised by the President of the Republic and the Government.
-The Government consists of the Prime Minister and ministers.
-The Prime Minister is appointed by the President, and is responsible to Parliament.
-The government, including the Prime Minister, can be revoked by the National Assembly, the lower house of Parliament, through a "censure motion"; this ensures that the Prime Minister is always supported by a majority of the lower house (which, on most topics, has prominence over the upper house).
+Executive power is exercised by the president of the republic and the Government.
+The Government consists of the prime minister and ministers.
+The prime minister is appointed by the president, and is responsible to Parliament.
+The government, including the prime minister, can be revoked by the National Assembly, the lower house of Parliament, through a motion of no-confidence; this ensures that the prime minister is practically always supported by a majority in the lower house (which, on most topics, has prominence over the upper house).